4est-is-Forrest/square-iron/content/docs/Connectors/_index.md

 weight:

 ---
-An essential module I use to simplify authentication with different ServiceNow instances.
+An essential module I use to simplify authentication with different ServiceNow instances through a Requests Session and/or Selenium Webdriver.

 ## Context/Problem